DiddiLeija/diddi-and-the-bugs/README.md

 ### Wiki

 We have a wiki to keep some tips, records, and that stuff.
 It can be found [at the GitHub repo's wiki](https://github.com/DiddiLeija/diddi-and-the-bugs/wiki).

+[^1]: Contributor's advice: This folder is ignored by Git, so it won't be shown on GitHub.